moleculerjs/site/source/docs/0.14/middlewares.md

 ## Internal middlewares
-Many integrated features have been exposed by internal middlewares.
+Many integrated features have been exposed as internal middlewares.
 These middlewares are loaded by default when broker is created.
 However, they can be turned off by setting the `internalMiddlewares: false` in broker option.
 In this case you must explicitly specify the required middlewares in the `middlewares: []` broker option.

 **Internal middlewares**